 It should be the responsibility of the archaeology profession to put its house in order first and think carefully about the future relationship that it wishes to have with metal detecting.

-* Thank you to Andrew Castleton for submitting this article.
-Please note any article published by the Archaeology and Metal Detecting MAgazine reflects the authors views and not that of ourselves.
+* Thank you to Alastair Hacket for submitting this article.
+Please note any article published by the Archaeology and Metal Detecting Magazine reflects the author’s views and not that of ourselves.
 We also show no bias with these articles and sit completely on the fence.
-Any reader wishing to comment on the article can do so below and all will be forwarded to Andrew – Thanks, Editor.
+Any reader wishing to comment on the article can do so below and all will be forwarded to Alastair – Thanks, Editor.